A Treap Data Structure is basically a combination of a binary search tree and a heap.

 Binary Search Trees –

 Deletions and additions of nodes can make the tree unbalanced (heavier on sides, therefore, the property we value about BSTs, the ability to distribute data by equal divisions, goes out of whack).
-Therefore you’d need to re-balance that tree (which takes O(n) time).
+Therefore we do need to re-balance that tree (which takes O(n) time).

 So for a while, computer scientists used to use balanced search trees, which incorporated rotation algorithms to keep it balanced after adding and removing nodes – like red-black trees, splay trees, AVL trees, etc.